medic/cht-docs/content/en/apps/reference/forms/app.md

 ## CHT XForm Widgets

-Some XForm widgets have been added or modified for use in the app:
+Some XForm widgets have been added or modified for use in CHT applications.
+The code for these widgets can be found in the [CHT Core Framework repository](https://github.com/medic/cht-core/tree/master/webapp/src/js/enketo/widgets).

+### Bikram Sambat Datepicker

-- **Bikram Sambat Datepicker**: Calendar widget using Bikram Sambat calendar.
-Used by default for appropriate languages.
-(See also: [`to-bikram-sambat` xPath function]({{< ref "apps/reference/forms/app#to-bikram-sambat" >}}))
+Calendar widget using Bikram Sambat calendar, which is used by default for appropriate languages.
+The CHT documentation includes a [conversion tool](https://docs.communityhealthtoolkit.org/bikram-sambat/) to check the conversion between Gregorian and Bikram Sambat dates.

-{{% alert %}}
-A handy tool for converting Gregorian dates to Bikram Sambat is available [here](https://docs.communityhealthtoolkit.org/bikram-sambat/).
-{{% /alert %}}
+{{< see-also page="apps/reference/forms/app" title="`to-bikram-sambat` XPath function" anchor="to-bikram-sambat" >}}

+### Countdown Timer
-- **Countdown Timer**: A visual timer widget that starts when tapped/clicked, and has an audible alert when done.
+A visual timer widget that starts when tapped/clicked, and has an audible alert when done.
 To use it create a `note` field with an `appearance` set to `countdown-timer`.
 The duration of the timer is the field's value, which can be set in the XLSForm's `default` column.
 If this value is not set, the timer will be set to 60 seconds.

+### Contact Selector
-- **Contact Selector**: Select a contact, such as a person or place, and save their UUID (and/or additional data) in the report.
-See [the documentation]({{< ref "apps/guides/forms/form-inputs#contact-selector" >}}) for more information.
+A dropdown field to search and select a person or place, and save their UUID in the report.
+The contact's data will also be mapped to fields with matching names within the containing group.
+If the contact selector's appearance includes `bind-id-only`, the associated data fields are not mapped.
+See [the form input guide]({{< ref "apps/guides/forms/form-inputs#contact-selector" >}}) for an example.

+### Rapid Diagnostic Test Capture
-- **Rapid Diagnostic Test capture**: Take a picture of a Rapid Diagnotistic Test and save it with the report.
+Take a picture of a Rapid Diagnotistic Test and save it with the report.
 Works with [rdt-capture Android application](https://github.com/medic/rdt-capture/).
 To use create a string field with appearance `mrdt-verify`.

-- **Display Base64 Image**: Available in +3.13.0.
+### Display Base64 Image
+_Available in +3.13.0._

 To display an image based on a field containing the Base64 encode value, add the appearance `display-base64-image` to a field type `text`.

+### Android App Launcher
-- **Android App Launcher**: Available in +3.13.0 and in Android device only.
+_Available in +3.13.0 and in Android device only._

 A widget to launch an Android app that receives and sends data back to an app form in CHT-Core.
-See more details in the [Android App Launcher](#android-app-launcher).

-The code for these widgets can be found in the [CHT Core Framework repository](https://github.com/medic/cht-core/tree/master/webapp/src/js/enketo/widgets).

-### Android App Launcher

-_Available in +3.13.0_

 This widget requires the `cht-android` app in order to work, and will be disabled for users running the CHT in a browser.
 This widget requires the `READ_EXTERNAL_STORAGE` permission in CHT Android to work properly, to enable this permission add the following line in the branded app's `AndroidManifest.xml`.
 ```